cjddmut/Unity-2D-Platformer-Controller/README.md

 ### General ###

-**Environment Check Mask** - This tells the motor what layer collisions to consider the environment (to determine if on the ground, wall, or corner).
+**Static Environment Layer Mask** - This tells the motor what layer collisions to consider the environment (to determine if on the ground, wall, or corner).

+**Moving Platform Layer Mask** - What layer contains moving platforms.
+The motor uses this knowledge to grab a rigidbody2D from the platforms.

 **Environment Check Distance** - This is how far out the motor will check for the environment.